-- A. The documentation, sensitivity test results, and Aattribution Aanalysis referenced above are to be incorporated as a separate, easily identifiable section of the actuarial memorandum required by VM-30 or as a standalone document, with a due date of April 1 following the applicable valuation date.
+- A. The documentation, sensitivity test results, and attribution analysis referenced above are to be incorporated as a separate, easily identifiable section of the actuarial memorandum required by VM-30 or as a standalone document, with a due date of April 1 following the applicable valuation date.
 The domiciliary commissioner may approve a later due date for companies seeking a hardship extension.
-The separate section or standalone document shall be available to other state insurance commissioners in which the ceding company is licensed upon request to the ceding company.
-The confidentiality and information provisions in state adoptions of NAIC Model 820 regarding the actuarial memorandum are applicable to the separate section or standalone document required by this Guideline.

-- B. Required documentation, as relevant, includes:

-- i.
-Information on treaties

-- (a) Information from Schedule S of the Annual Statement
+The separate section or standalone document shall be available to other state insurance commissioners in which the company is licensed upon request to the company.
+The confidentiality and information provisions in state adoptions of NAIC Model 820 regarding the actuarial memorandum are applicable to the separate section or standalone document required by this Guideline. - B. Required documentation includes: - i.
+Information on treaties - (a) Information from Schedule S of the Annual Statement

 - (1) Assuming company name and jurisdiction

 - (2) Type (coinsurance, ModCo, etc.)

 - (3) Size metrics, as applicable

 - (A) Reserve credit

 - (B) Trust amount

 - (C) ModCo account amount

 - (D) Funds withheld account amount

 - (4) Type of insurance business covered

 - (b) Pre-Reinsurance Reserve

 - (c) Post-Reinsurance Reserve, including any explanation of handling of cases, for example where the ceding company reserve may be based on book value and the assuming company reserve may be based on market value.

 - (d) Alternate Run Starting Asset Amount

-- (1) Explanation of a Starting Asset Amount that exceeds the Post-Reinsurance Reserve, including any alignment with: - (A) Principles stated in Section 6.B.iv.(a) or - (B) Examples provided in Section 6.B.iv - (2) Explanation of an amount not aligned with the principles or examples in Section 6.B, including consideration of any capital in excess of the Starting Asset Amount to support the payment of future claims and related expenses. - (e) If applicable and significant to understanding risk and exposure: - (1) Collateral description - (2) Availability of trust account funds to the cedant - ii.
-Cash-flow testing assumption information - (a) Net asset yield assumptions - (b) Mortality assumption overview, as percentage of a common industry table
+- (1) Explanation of a Starting Asset Amount that exceeds the Post-Reinsurance Reserve, including any alignment with:

+- (A) Principles stated in Section 6.B.iii.(a) or

+- (B) Examples provided in Section 6.B.iii.(c) or

+- (C) Explanation of an amount not aligned with the principles or examples in Section 6.B, including consideration of any capital in excess of the Starting Asset Amount to support the payment of future claims and related expenses.

+- (e) If applicable and significant to understanding risk and exposure:

+- (1) Collateral description

+- (2) Availability of trust account funds to the cedant

+- ii.
+Cash-flow testing assumption information

+- (a) Net asset yield assumptions

+- (b) Mortality assumption overview, as percentage of a common industry table

-(c) Lapse assumption overview, including where applicable, base and dynamic lapse rates impacting reinvestment risk in decreasing interest rate scenarios and disintermediation risk in rising interest rate scenarios
+- (c) Lapse assumption overview, including where applicable, base and dynamic lapse rates impacting reinvestment risk in decreasing interest rate scenarios and disintermediation risk in rising interest rate scenarios

-- (d) Benefit utilization and other policyholder behavior assumption overview - (e) Overview of other key assumptions impacting reserve adequacy - (f) Description of margins in assumptions - (e) If significant to understanding risk and exposure: - Information on assets and related assumptions by asset type consistent with Actuarial Guideline 53 templates (if assets are significantly different than provided in the ceding company's Actuarial Guideline 53 filing) - (2) Mortality assumption details such as rates by age and duration and any improvement factors - (3) Lapse assumption details including rates by age and duration - iii.
-Cash-flow testing results - (a) Present value of ending surplus for the level interest rate scenario and a range of other scenarios to capture key risks and cover moderately adverse scenarios
+- (d) Benefit utilization and other policyholder behavior assumption overview

+- (e) Overview of other key assumptions impacting reserve adequacy

+- (f) Description of margins in assumptions

+- (e) If significant to understanding risk and exposure: - (1) Information on assets and related assumptions by asset type consistent with Actuarial Guideline 53 templates (if assets are significantly different than provided in the company's Actuarial Guideline 53 filing) - (2) Mortality assumption details such as rates by age and duration and any improvement factors - (3) Lapse assumption details including rates by age and duration iii.
+Cash-flow testing results